texfaq/texfaq.github.io/FAQ-latex-books.md

 - LaTeX for Linux:_A Vade Mecum_
   by Bernice Sacks Lipkin (Springer-Verlag, 1999, ISBN-10 0-387-98708-8, second printing)
-- Typesetting Mathematics with LaTeX by Herbert Vo&szlig; (UIT Cambridge, 2010, ISBN-10 978-1-906-86017-2)
+- Typesetting Mathematics with LaTeX by Herbert Voß (UIT Cambridge, 2010, ISBN-10 978-1-906-86017-2)
-- Typesetting Tables with LaTeX by Herbert Vo&szlig;, (UIT Cambridge, 2011, ISBN-10 978-1-906-86025-7)
+- Typesetting Tables with LaTeX by Herbert Voß, (UIT Cambridge, 2011, ISBN-10 978-1-906-86025-7)
-- PSTricks: Graphics and PostScript for TeX and LaTeX by Herbert Vo&szlig;, (UIT Cambridge, 2011, ISBN-10 978-1-906-86013-4)
+- PSTricks: Graphics and PostScript for TeX and LaTeX by Herbert Voß, (UIT Cambridge, 2011, ISBN-10 978-1-906-86013-4)

-A sample of George Gr&auml;tzer's ''Math into LaTeX'', in Adobe Acrobat format, and example files for the three LaTeX Companions, and for
+A sample of George Grätzer's ''Math into LaTeX'', in Adobe Acrobat format, and example files for the three LaTeX Companions, and for
-Gr&auml;tzer's ''First Steps in LaTeX'', are all available on CTAN.
+Grätzer's ''First Steps in LaTeX'', are all available on CTAN.